f9micro/f9-kernel/README.md

 * platform/build.mk:
   - platform-specific configurations; cflags/ldflags for CPU and FPU
 * board/`<BOARD_NAME>`/build.mk:
-  - board-specific configurations; CHIP model, periperals
+  - board-specific configurations; CHIP model, peripherals
 * rules.mk: the magic of build system

 Configuration is the initial step in the build of F9 Microkernel for your